A unified approach to solving some inverse problems for evolution equations by using observability inequalities: Observability inequalities

-The perturbation argument we used previously for the wave equation is stated in general abstract setting \cite[Proposition 6.3.3, page 189]{TW}.
-So it is in particular \cite[Proposition 6.3.3, page 189]{TW} applicable for the heat equation.
-This argument together with \cite[Corollary 4]{LR} yield the following final time observability inequality
+The perturbation argument we used previously for the wave equation is in fact stated in general abstract setting \cite[Proposition 6.3.3, page 189]{TW}, which is also applicable for the heat equation.
+This together with \cite[Corollary 4]{LR} yield the following final time observability inequality.

-\begin{theorem} Let $\tau >0$, $\Gamma$ a non empty open subset of $\partial M$ and $N>0$.
-There exists a constant $\kappa >0$ so that, for any $q\in L^\infty (M)$ satisfying $\|q\|_{L^2(M)}\le N$, we have
+\begin{theorem} Let $\tau >0$, $\Gamma$ a non empty open subset of $\partial M$ and $\aleph>0$.
+There exists a constant $C >0$ so that for any $q\in L^\infty (M)$ satisfying $\|q\|_{L^2(M)}\le \aleph$ we have

 where $u=u(q,u_0)$ with $u_0\in L^2(M)$. \end{theorem}